Canonical technical debt case studies: 1992 to 2026

 Martin Fowler / ThoughtWorks

-Reckless vs Prudent, Deliberate vs Inadvertent axes defined
+Result: Reckless vs Prudent, Deliberate vs Inadvertent axes defined

 Martin Fowler extended Cunningham's original framing into a 2x2 quadrant distinguishing two axes: whether the debt was reckless or prudent, and whether it was deliberate or inadvertent.
-This classification matters because it determines the appropriate response -- deliberate prudent debt is a strategic tool; reckless inadvertent debt is simply poor practice.
+This classification matters because it determines the appropriate response, deliberate prudent debt is a strategic tool; reckless inadvertent debt is simply poor practice.

 Fowler's framework became the most widely referenced debt taxonomy in software engineering.
 Its practical value is diagnostic: most teams arguing about debt are actually disagreeing about which quadrant they're in.